frederic-mahe/BIO9905MERG1_vsearch_swarm_pipeline/pipeline.md

-To adapt this code to another dataset, you just need to change the primer sequences in the initial block of variables, and the raw fastq file search pattern and sample file naming if your raw fastq files follow another naming rule (in the final `while` loop).
+To adapt this code to another dataset, you just need to change the primer sequences in the initial block of variables, and the raw fastq file search pattern and sample file naming (in the final `while` loop), if your raw fastq files follow another naming rule.

 ### variable declarations